 T-Mobile Connect – Best for Light Data Users

 T-Mobile Connect is an attractive prepaid option for people who don’t need unlimited data.
 These cheap cell phone plans launched in 2020 and have been disruptive.
 For $15 a month (before taxes and fees), you get unlimited talk, text and 2GB of data.
 There’s also a 5GB plan for $25 a month.
 If you stick with T-Mobile Connect, you’ll be given an annual data upgrade of 500MB per year.
 The biggest drawback to this plan is that if you use your 2GB or 5GB of high-speed data, you’re out of luck.
 Most providers slow your data, but this one stops it completely.
 At that point, you can choose to purchase an add-on data pass or wait until the next billing cycle for data usage to resume.

 Another option: Mint Mobile uses T-Mobile’s network and has plans for light data users that start at $15 per month.
 The catch with Mint Mobile is that you pay for 3, 6 or 12 months in advance.
 Unlike T-Mobile Connect, Mint Mobile will slow your data if you reach your limit and not cut you off.
+In September 2020, Mint launched an unlimited data plan for $30 per month.
 Fun fact: Mint Mobile is owned by Ryan Reynolds.

 AT&T Prepaid – Best for AT&T Customers